rayoowoo/TimeUsage/README.md

 * Dark mode, debug, deploy.

 ## Bonus Features
 * Another clock might be beneficial for comparing and contrasting two specific years.
-* When displaying the data for single years, the clock hand can move and slowly reveal the data as the hand moves.
+* Single year selections are largely static, but multiple year selections have the option of being cycled through rather than averaged as a whole.
+There would be transitions as the proportions change.